JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

 * `INSTANCE GROUPS` - Deploys and scales VM instances.
 * `INSTANCES` (DISKS) - A deployed `image` (your VM instance).

-The goal is to deploy an `image` to make a running VM instance(s) (That contains your App/service).
+The goal is to deploy an `image` that creates a VM instance(s) (That contains your App/service).

-As a high level view, this illustration show how an App/service may be running on `gce`.
-It shows that `instance templates` (deploy and scale VMs) control the show.
+The following illustration shows a high level view on how an App/service may be running on `gce`.
+AS you can see in this example, the VM instances contain services.
+It also shows `instance groups` control the show (They deploy and scale VM instances).

 ![IMAGE -  google compute engine app / service view - IMAGE](../../../../docs/pics/google-compute-engine-app-service-view.jpg)

-The following illustration is a more detailed view of,
+The following illustration is a more detailed view of gce,

 * The creation of a custom image `jeff-hello-go-image-ver` that contains you App/service.